giovannibeeres/Timer/README.md

 }, 1200)
 ```

-It is possible to five the Timer some head time.
+It is possible to give the Timer some head time.

 ```javascript
 timer.start(1000) // 1 sec head time